BMX racing: Professionals

 There are professional rankings in BMX.
 The Professionals are the only class allowed to compete for cash prizes.

 To become a pro, a rider has to be at least 17 years old.
 A professional BMX'er with another BMX sanctioning body will be recognized as a Pro by USA BMX.
 In UCI BMX racing the professional class is called Elite.

 Since the 2021 racing season, USA BMX Pro Series races only offer 3 categories of professional racing: Men Pro, Women Pro, and Vet Pro (minimum age of 30).

 Examples of notable BMX racers

 Many participants in BMX racing have left their mark.
-Most are pure racers while some promoted and sponsored races; others have created unique maneuvers and invented or helped design equipment as well have raced themselves.
-They have done it over the near 40-year history of the sport during distinct eras.
-These are just a few.
+Most are racers, while some promoted and sponsored races; others have created maneuvers, invented or helped design equipment, and raced themselves.
+They have done so over the near 40-year history of the sport during distinct eras.
+These are a few of them.

 Pioneering "Old School"* BMX racers from the US include: